JetBrains/teamcity-documentation/topics/typed-parameters.md

 For this type, it is possible to define the allowed value:
 * _Any_
 * _Not empty_
-* _Regex_: specify a [Java-style regular expression](https://www.w3schools.com/java/java_regex.asp) to validate the field value, as well as a message to show if the validation fails.
+* _Regex_: specify a [Java-style regular expression](https://www.w3schools.com/java/java_regex.asp) to validate the field value, as well as the message to show if the validation fails.

 ### Checkbox Type